Jimmy MacCarthy: Releasing solo albums (1991–2003)

 From the 1990s until the 2010s, MacCarthy had begun to release full albums, and his solo career was well underway.

 While recording his debut album, MacCarthy teamed up with some of Ireland's most acclaimed musicians, including Liam O'Maonlai of the Hothouse Flowers, Bill Whelan, Davy Spillane and Honor Heffernan.
-The album 'The Song of the Singing Horseman', released in 1991, was commended for its "masterly blend of pop melodies, trad fiddles, Spanish guitars, country-and-western rhythms and chamber-music strings" and received critical acclaim for its rich imagery, which was regarded as having come from a fertile Celtic imagination.
+The album 'The Song of the Singing Horseman', released in 1991, was commended for its "masterly blend of pop melodies, trad fiddles, Spanish guitars, country-and-western rhythms and chamber-music strings" and received critical acclaim for its rich imagery.

 After releasing 'The Song of the Singing Horseman', MacCarthy saw some success as a solo performer of contemporary folk music.
 With the release of his second album 'The Dreamer' in 1994, MacCarthy wished to create a more universally appealing album that had a more urban feel to it.
 Coincidentally, when he was living in Wicklow, a chance encounter with his next-door neighbour determined the direction for this album.
 Prior to the release of 'The Dreamer', MacCarthy was listening to Van Morrison’s ’Avalon Sunset’ while he was driving through the Wicklow mountains.
 Impressed by the string arrangements, MacCarthy hoped he would be able to work with the musician who worked on those string arrangements on the album.
 MacCarthy recalled reading the name Fiachra Trench on the album sleeve, only to find that he was the man who had just moved next door to him.
 MacCarthy and Trench collaborated over the three-year recording of ’The Dreamer’, in ways as casual as talking over one another’s garden fence about song arrangements.

 In October 1999, MacCarthy played at the National Concert Hall, Dublin as a special guest with the "fifth Beatle" George Martin, which was a dream for him as a longtime fan of the band.
 At the concert, MacCarthy performed a cover of the Beatles' song "She's Leaving Home".

-In an interview shortly before his 2000 performance at Dublin's HQ, MacCarthy revealed that he had converted an old cowshed in his Wicklow home into a studio to record his third album, while also setting up his own label titled 'Ride On Records' with promoter Pat Egan.
+In an interview shortly before his 2000 performance at Dublin's HQ, MacCarthy stated that he had converted an old cowshed in his Wicklow home into a studio to record his third album, while also setting up his own label titled 'Ride On Records' with promoter Pat Egan.

 MacCarthy's third album, The Moment, which was released in the summer of 2002 featured co-writers on five tracks, including a song written with Graham Lyle (the songwriter of Tina Turner's "What's Love Got to Do with It?").
 More firmly a pop-rock album than his first two recordings, the music on The Moment is predominantly guitar- and keyboard-based.